BiscuiTech/BiscuiTech/README.md

 My name is Jean-Cédric Huet, but I go by biscuitech!
 I live in Montreal, Canada and currently working on a web based video-conferencing app as well as my own website and blog at www.biscui.tech.

-I'm a self-taught web devloper speciliazed on react, nextjs & graphql.
+I'm a self-taught web devloper specialized on react, nextjs & graphql.
 Pass by [my blog](www.biscui.tech/blog) if you're interestesd!
 ______
 😄 Pronouns: he/him